MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ````

-Let's add some information about developing on branches to the README.
+Let's add some information about developing branches to the README.
 Update your README to include this information:

 ````{tab-set-code}